-The Paleolithic diet, which is sometimes interchangeably called the “caveman diet” or the “hunter-gatherer diet”, is a dietary plan modeled after what scientists believe people ate during the Paleolithic era.
-During what is more commonly known as the Stone Age, which ranged from 2.5 million to 10,000 years ago, our ancestors ate very differently than the Western diet we are accustomed to today.
+The Paleo diet, also called the “caveman diet” or the “hunter-gatherer diet”, is a dietary plan modeled after what scientists believe people ate during the Paleolithic era.
+During this time period, which ranged from 2.5 million to 10,000 years ago, our ancestors ate very differently than the Western diet we are accustomed to today.
 The Paleolithic diet (Paleo for short) includes fish, lean meats, fruits, nuts and vegetables.
-Foods that were not consumed include grains, sugar, legumes, salt, and dairy products.
-The biggest difference between the Paleo diet and similar healthy diets is the omittance of legumes which are good sources of fiber and vitamins as well as the absence of dairy, a great source of calcium.
+Foods that cannot be consumed include grains, sugar, legumes, salt, and dairy products.
+The biggest difference between the Paleo diet and similar healthy diets is the omittance of legumes and dairy.
+The nutrients of the legumes and the calcium of the dairy can be supplemented if necessary.

-One of the most popular reasons for trying the Paleo diet is the weight loss that goes along with it since carbohydrate and sugar intake is significantly reduced.
+One of the most popular reasons to try the Caveman diet is the weight loss that goes along with it.
+Most importantly, carbohydrate and sugar intake are significantly reduced.
 Furthermore, by eliminating high-processed, high-carb foods and instead, eating quality foods filled with nutrients, the body will not crave as much as it did when eating foods with little to no nutrients.
-With less consumption of food, body fat will be reduced.
+With less consumption of food, body fat will scale down.

 Consistent Energy Levels